Want to feel part of something special?

 Here is a little about us & our adventures!

-Co-owner Neil Paul, born in London, of Irish parents, brought up in Pimlico, around the corner from the Houses of Parliament.
-As a child Neil played in (the grounds of) Buckingham Palace with the servants children who went to the same school.
+Co-owner Neil Paul, born in London, of Irish parents, was brought up in Pimlico, around the corner from the Houses of Parliament.
+As a child Neil played in (the grounds of) Buckingham Palace with the servants’ children who went to the same school.
 Neil’s fascination with books began from about 13 when he discovered Science Fiction and Fantasy.
-After leaving school, Neil’s other passions, photography and travel competed with his love of books but has been a constant in his life nevertheless.
-During the punk explosion in London, Neil attended at least 3 concerts a week, seeing all the up and coming bands, taking photographs whenever he could of bands like the Stranglers and the Clash.
-These he developed while working as a trainee dark room assistant (not a job we don’t see advertised these days).
-In between times, Neil took himself off to a kibbutz in Israel, taking the “Magic Bus”, or as Neil refers to it as the Tragic Bus, travelling 3 days and 3 nights non-stop across Europe.
-Neil also spent 3 years in California working in many jobs including in Hollywood, working on the TV series “Moonlighting” staring Bruce Willis.
+After leaving school, Neil’s other passions, photography and travel, competed with his love of books but this love has been a constant in his life nevertheless.
+During the punk explosion in London, Neil attended at least three concerts a week, seeing all the up and coming bands, taking photographs whenever he could of bands like the Stranglers and the Clash.
+These he developed while working as a trainee dark room assistant (not a job we see advertised much these days).
+In between times, Neil took himself off to a kibbutz in Israel, taking the “Magic Bus”, or as Neil refers to it as the Tragic Bus, travelling three days and three nights non-stop across Europe.
+Neil also spent three years in California working in many jobs including in Hollywood, working on the TV series “Moonlighting” staring Bruce Willis.

 Co-owner Brid Conroy, born in Dublin city centre, also of Irish parents, developed a love of books from early on.
 Brid’s grandmother sent her on twice weekly visits to Capel St Library to seek out any Mills and Boons books her Nanna hadn’t yet read (Her Nanna left a small red dot on the inside cover of those she had read!).
-When Brid herself had read all the children’s books they had in the library, she too started to read the Mills and Boons books (from about the age of 9) and has been a hopeless romantic every since.
-In 1987, like many of Brid’s peers at that time, went to seek fame and fortune in London.
-Brid worked as Financial Controller for Ogilvy and Mather, advertising agency, where she got invited to a party at which Neil was in attendance.
+When Brid herself had read all the children’s books in the library, she too started to read Mills and Boons (from about the age of 9) and has been a hopeless romantic ever since.
+In 1987, like many of Brid’s peers at that time, she went to seek fame and fortune in London.
+Brid worked as Financial Controller for Ogilvy and Mather, Advertising Agency, where she got invited to a party at which Neil was in attendance.
 So whatever about fame and fortune, she met Neil, her future husband.
 At the time Brid had just qualified as an accountant and they both decided to take off on a round the world ticket for a year.

 Naming of our daughter